nekromoth/cpu/README.md

-# m16 Assembler Reference
+## ASSEMBLER REFERENCE

 ### COMMENTS
-Comments are prefixed with a HASH(#) and end with NEWLINE.
+Comments are prefixed with a HASH and end with NEWLINE.
 They are not interpreted by the assembler.

 	mov r0, r1    # this is a comment